italiangrid/voms/documentation/sysadmin-guide/3.0.0/index.md

 The upgrade to EMI3 requires a reconfiguration of the deployed VOs.
 The VOs can be reconfigured using the `voms-configure` configuration tool (YAIM is no longer supported).

 This tool is the evolution of the `voms-admin-configure` script, and provides access to all the VOMS and VOMS-Admin service configuration parameters.
-For more detailed information about the `voms-configure` tool, see the [VOMS Admin user's guide](#tbd).
+For more detailed information about the `voms-configure` tool, see the  [FIXME](#tbd).

 The following command shows a basic reconfiguration of the VO: